matt9663/fitscribe-app/README.md

 ## [Live Link](https://matt9663-fitscribe-app.now.sh/)

 This repo conatins all the files for the client of my FitScribe site, built using React.
 The goal of this site is to create an easy-to-use platform for users to build and plan workout routines.
 This app connects with a Node/Express server, which pulls data from a PostgreSQL database.
+[Server repo](https://github.com/matt9663/fitscribe-server).
+User authentication utilizes password encryption and JWT auth tokens for security.

 The current version has 3 distinct sections: Exercises, Workouts, and Plan: